Kbart2401/python-coding-puzzle-solution/README.md

 This program is designed to give you the "perfect order" which is an order at a restaurant with a user-defined menu and price point as well as a user-defined target price.
 By running the program the user will receive a list of items from the menu whose prices add up to the exact amount of the target price.
 If there is no perfect order avaialable a message will indicate such.

 ## Usage
 To run the program, you must have Python 3 installed locally.
-From your CLI run
+Download this repo, then in the project folder and from your CLI run
 ```bash
 python perfect-order.py <path to json file>
 ```